matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 Retrieves a sliding-window history of previous PDUs that occurred on the given room.
 Starting from the PDU ID(s) given in the "v" argument, the PDUs that preceded it are retrieved, up to a total number given by the "limit" argument.
-These are then returned in a new Transaction containing all of the PDUs.

 To stream events all the events::